 The steps immediately prior to treatment may vary depending on the location of your treatment area and the type of equipment being used to deliver the radiation.

-Preparation for Gamma Knife and LINAC stereotactic radiosurgery of the brain is very similar and involves three steps:
+Preparation for Gamma Knife and LINAC stereotactic radiosurgery of the brain is very similar (except for the first step — a head frame is not needed for LINAC stereotactic radiosurgery) and involves three steps:

 Head frame placement.
 Before the procedure begins, you'll have a lightweight frame attached to your head with four pins.
 This frame will stabilize your head during the radiation treatment and serve as a point of reference for focusing the beams of radiation.
 Some types of brain radiosurgery may not require head frame placement.